Terms & Conditions for Supply

 You shall provide appropriate ancillary equipment including a permanent, functioning communications facility.
 You agree to pay us all reasonably incurred costs that we may charge you for failure to ensure such a provision.

-• you have broken the terms of this Agreement
+(a) you have materially broken the terms of this Agreement;

-• it is not reasonable, in all the circumstances, for us to supply you
+(c) it is not reasonable in all the circumstances for us to continue to supply you; or

-You must pay any reasonable costs we ask for if we have to cut off your supply for any of these reasons.
-Costs may include the cost of visits to your premises.
-Provided it is reasonable for us to supply you, we will reconnect your supply when the matter has been resolved.
-You must pay us any reasonable costs for the reconnection.
+You must pay any reasonable costs properly incurred if we disconnect your supply for the reasons set out above.
+Provided it is reasonable for us to do so, we will reconnect your supply when the matter has been resolved and any properly incurred costs have been paid.

-We may also cut off your electricity supply if we have to do so by law or in an emergency.
-Your supply may also be cut off by the Network Operator from time to time, for example, to carry out repairs or maintenance to the network.
-We may ask the Network Operator to cut off supply on our behalf.
+We may also disconnect your electricity supply if required to do so by law or in an emergency.
+Your supply may also be disconnected by the Network Operator from time to time for maintenance, repairs or network safety reasons.

 We will only be liable to you for direct losses resulting from us breaking the terms of this Agreement, negligence, or breach of statutory duty.
 You will only be liable to us for direct losses resulting from you breaking the terms of this Agreement or negligence.